TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/61 - 2 Peter/2 Peter 2/2 Peter 2.17.md

 ---

-These are springs without water, and mists driven by a storm; for whom the blackness of darkness hath been reserved.
+These are wells without water, clouds driven by a storm; for whom the blackness of darkness has been reserved forever.